 -- R. M. Fano [lick-fano-bio]

-XXX (nobody seems to have a list of who attended) Names trawled from Progress Report I: Gene Amdahl, A. A. Cohen, Arnold Dumey, Doug Engelbart [dce-hist], Ed Fredkin, Doug Eastwood, Jerry Elkind, Ted Glaser, Bob Graham, Martin Greenberger, Norm Hardy [nh-mail], Francis F. Lee, George A. Miller, D. K. Pollock, A. Rosenberg, J. A. Rusling, Jean Sammet, Art Samuel, R. F. Simmons, R. L. Sisson, K. Smith, Joe Weizenbaum, Maurice Wilkes, Victor Yngve, Douwe Yntema, Nat Rochester?
+XXX (nobody seems to have a list of who attended) Names trawled from Progress Report I: Gene Amdahl, Arnold A. Cohen, Arnold Dumey, Doug Engelbart [dce-hist], Ed Fredkin, Doug Eastwood, Jerry Elkind, Ted Glaser, Bob Graham, Martin Greenberger, Norm Hardy [nh-mail], Francis F. Lee, George A. Michael, George A. Miller, Marvin Minsky, U. Neisser, D. K. Pollock, Nat Rochester?, Art Rosenberg, J. A. Rusling, Jean Sammet, Art Samuel, R. F. Simmons, R. L. Sisson, K. Smith, Vic Vyssotsky, Joe Weizenbaum, Maurice Wilkes, Victor Yngve, Douwe Yntema,

 Project MAC had ordered an IBM 7094, identical to the Computation Center's configuration, from IBM as soon as funding was approved, but the computer was not available by the time the Summer Study started.
 Instead, the Summer Study participants dialed into the MIT Computation Center 7090 and used that copy of CTSS, while the computer continued to provide standard FMS batch service to MIT users.
 MAC's own 7094 was delivered in October 1963, and CTSS came up in November 1963.
 (The Computation Center's computer was upgraded to a 7094 in 1964.)